Maguire will remain Man Utd captain, Solskjaer confirms | Goal.com

 Meanwhile, United midfielder Paul Pogba has been forced to miss training sessions as the Red Devils prepare for the new season, having tested positive for Covid-19.

-But the Norwegian is confident the France star will return to full fitness and hopes to be able to include him in their friendly against Aston Villa.
+But the Norwegian is confident the France star will return to full fitness and hopes to be able to include him in their opening game of the season.

 “Paul’s had a couple of training sessions so he’s lost out on a few sessions because of the virus, of course," he added.